 Human Development Report

-Human Development Reports (HDRs) have been released most years since 1990 and have explored different themes through the human development approach.
+Human Development Reports (HDRs) have been released for most years since 1990 and have explored different themes through the human development approach.
 They have had an extensive influence on development debate worldwide.
 The reports, produced by the Human Development Report Office for the United Nations Development Programme (UNDP), are ensured of editorial independence by the United Nation’s General Assembly.

 Human Development Report 2020